 How Your Clients Are Shaping You

-The Best Part About New Work Isn't Growth.
+The Best Part About New Work Isn't Business Growth.
 It's Learning.

 There are a lot of reasons to love new clients and projects.
 They provide fuel for the growth of your business, proof of the need for the service you're offering the marketplace, and a wider network of contacts and colleagues throughout your industry.

 But the best part about working on new things with new partners are the things you learn from doing it.
 In fact, I can't think of a single project we've undertaken that didn't directly lead to a new software feature, a fresh perspective on tackling an unforeseen problem, or a more exact view of the challenges facing the regulatory agencies and consultants that use our software as the backbone of their public comment process.